Jesus’ New Commandment

+Jesus said to His disciples, “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another” (John 13:34).
 The command to love was not in itself a new one.
-For it was part of the commandments given by God to Moses: “You shall not take vengeance, nor bear any grudge against the children of your people, but you shall love your neighbor as yourself: I am the LORD” (Lev.
-19:18).
+For it was part of the commandments given by God to Moses: “You shall not take vengeance, nor bear any grudge against the children of your people, but you shall love your neighbor as yourself: I am the LORD” (Leviticus 19:18).

 This command is also written in the Mishnah: “Be thou of the disciples of Aaron, loving peace and pursuing peace, [be thou] one who loveth [one’s fellow-] creatures and bringeth them nigh to the Torah” (Aboth 1.
 12, Soncino ed. of the Talmud, p.
 8).